JCameron17/writers-block/README.md

     * User can find a reference for a word.
 * Reference Detail
     * User can view references for given word.
+* Settings
+    * User can edit settings for better accessibility.

 ### 3. Navigation